 - Princess Peach in many of the Super Mario Bros. games.
 The original game's English-language instruction manual referred to her as the daughter of the Mushroom King, but the games never mention him again after that.

 - There are also the Shroobs from Mario & Luigi: Partners in Time, who have a Princess Shroob but no King Shroob or Queen Shroob.
 She even has an older sister who is also a princess rather than queen.

 - Prince Dreambert of Mario & Luigi: Dream Team is a male example.
 He is shown to be the leader of the Pi'illos, yet his domain is called the Pi'illo Kingdom, not the Pi'illo Principality.

-- Princess Zelda in some, but not all The Legend of Zelda games and adaptations, notably A Link to the Past and Ocarina of Time (the king gets killed and Zelda must hide from the Big Bad), as well as Twilight Princess (supplementary material says she was about to be crowned queen before everything started going to hell).
+- Princess Zelda in some, but not all The Legend of Zelda games and adaptations, notably A Link to the Past and Ocarina of Time (Either the king is alive (child timeline), or he gets killed and Zelda must hide from the Big Bad (adult timeline)), as well as Twilight Princess (supplementary material says she was about to be crowned queen before everything started going to hell).
 The Super Smash Bros.
 Brawl manual also refers to her as "queen", for what it is worth.